 - develop and publish an open-access Application Programming Interface (API) for air quality and meteorology data delivery services

-- update the air quality data pages to provide access to 1-hour and 1-minute air quality and meteorology data
+- update the air quality data pages to provide access to one-hour and one-minute air quality and meteorology data

-- expand the website to include near-real time data updates from the DustWatch network.
+- expand the website to include near-real time data updates from the Rural Air Quality Monitoring Network.

 - build enhanced public-facing air quality data/information service facilities, such as a new website and an air quality Application Programming Interface (API) and